 Situated at the crossroads of three major cultures — Germanic, Roman, and Anglo-Saxon — the people of Flanders are open to all sorts of influences.
 In addition, international business cities like Antwerp and Brussels have thriving expat communities.
 This, and the high purchasing power, makes Flanders the ideal test market for innovations and new products.

 True to the region’s no-nonsense culture, setting up a subsidiary in Flanders is fast and easy.

 - Notarial deed and a one-stop registration process.

 - Up and running in less than 10 days (except for certain registration and publication formalities, which may take 2 to 4 weeks after incorporation).

 - No formalities regarding share transfers, other than registration of the transfer in the company’s share register.

-Easily accessible and centrally located, the Port of Antwerp is key to Flanders’ renowned chemical industry.
-The port houses five oil refineries and four steam crackers.
-With over 300 different chemicals and 500 chemical companies it has the most diverse portfolio in the world.
-A state-of-the-art pipeline network facilitate product interchange.
+Easily accessible, the Port of Antwerp-Bruges is key to Flanders’ renowned chemical industry.
+The port's Antwerp area houses five oil refineries and four steam crackers.
+With over 300 different chemicals and 500 chemical companies, it has the most diverse portfolio in the world.
+A state-of-the-art pipeline network facilitates product interchange.

-Antwerp is the largest chemical cluster in Europe, and the second largest worldwide.
+Antwerp is not just the largest integrated chemical cluster in Europe, but also the second-largest worldwide.
 Companies benefit from this cluster configuration, as it enables them to integrate their activities with those of other companies – e.g. suppliers – in a stable business environment.

 According to the World Trade Report, Belgium – including Flanders – is one of the top 15 exporting countries in the world.
 Its exportation per capita is among the highest worldwide.
-To put this in perspective: Flanders is responsible for 83% of Belgian exports and imports.
+To put this in perspective: Flanders is responsible for the vast majority of Belgian exports and imports.